Light pollution: Ecological impact

 Sea turtle hatchlings emerging from nests on beaches are another casualty of light pollution.
 It is a common misconception that hatchling sea turtles are attracted to the moon.
 Rather, they find the ocean by moving away from the dark silhouette of dunes and their vegetation, a behavior with which artificial lights interfere.
 The breeding activity and reproductive phenology of toads, however, are cued by moonlight.
-Juvenile seabirds may also be disoriented by lights as they leave their nests and fly out to sea.
+Juvenile seabirds are also disoriented by lights as they leave their nests and fly out to sea, causing events of high mortality.
 Amphibians and reptiles are also affected by light pollution.
 Introduced light sources during normally dark periods can disrupt levels of melatonin production.
 Melatonin is a hormone that regulates photoperiodic physiology and behaviour.
 Some species of frogs and salamanders utilize a light-dependent "compass" to orient their migratory behaviour to breeding sites.
 Introduced light can also cause developmental irregularities, such as retinal damage, reduced juvenile growth, premature metamorphosis, reduced sperm production, and genetic mutation.
 Close to global coastal megacities (e.g. Tokyo, Shanghai), the natural illumination cycles provided by the moon in the marine environment are considerably disrupted by light pollution, with only nights around the full moon providing greater radiances, and over a given month lunar dosages may be a factor of 6 less than light pollution dosages.

 In September 2009, the 9th European Dark-Sky Symposium in Armagh, Northern Ireland had a session on the environmental effects of light at night (LAN).
 It dealt with bats, turtles, the "hidden" harms of LAN, and many other topics.
 The environmental effects of LAN were mentioned as early as 1897, in a Los Angeles Times article.
 The following is an excerpt from that article, called "Electricity and English songbirds":